SNCommunity/req/pages/head-shot-fight-screen.md

 # 3. Fight screen head shot

-### A head shot of your character for The health bar when fighting
+### A head shot of your character for the health bar when fighting

 ## ⚠️ Waist up shot will be cropped to 1024x1024, so download this black box, and set it as your background.
 Fit your shot within the bounds of the box: